Frequently Asked Questions

 The StoneLite® panel also performed well in the Evaluation of the Acute Inhalation Toxicity tests conducted in accordance with the University of Pittsburgh Test Method.
 It was concluded that the panels are no more toxic than Douglas Fir wood.

-Fire test reports that are available on a confidential basis include ASTM E84 and ASTM E108M.
+Fire test reports that are available on a confidential basis include ASTM E84, ASTM E108M, and NFPA 285.
 The UK fire test BRE BS 8414-2 is also available.